loadingio/ldgradienteditor/README.md

  * Lightweight
    - less than 4k ( no colorpicker, zipped ), less than 20k ( with colorpicker, zipped )

  * Vanilla - jQuery/react/angular/vue free.
    - optional dependency to ldColorPicker and ldColor for color editing

+ * Responsive - built with SVG.
+Customize size by simply styling containers

 # Usage